• Skip to primary navigation

 By Kate Albus

-In this tender story, siblings William, Edmund and Anna find themselves orphaned after their not-so-grandmotherly grandmother passes away.
+In this tender story, siblings William, Edmund, and Anna are orphaned after their not-so-grandmotherly grandmother passes away.
 They need a guardian in order to stay together, but it’s the height of World War II, and caregivers for orphaned children aren’t so easy to find.
-In a far-fetched plan, the three kids evacuate from London to the countryside, hoping to be placed in a home that ends up lasting forever.
+In a far-fetched plan, the three kids evacuate from London to the countryside, hoping to be placed in a home that lasts forever.
 But will their plan work, or will the siblings be torn apart?
 I absolutely love this story of what it means to be a family, and it is one of my new favorite books for 4th graders!

 BUY THIS BOOK FROM: